psm14/ssh-bbs/TDD.md

 ## rooms & ownership

 * a room’s `created_by` is the user who first created it.
-* delete rules (phase 1): only creator can delete; later mods can too.
+* delete rules (phase 1): only creator can delete; if `BBS_ADMIN_FP` is set and matches the current user's fingerprint, admin may delete any room.
 * deletion is soft (to preserve refs); name becomes unavailable post-delete unless we fully purge (v2).

 ## rate limits, sizes, retention (defaults; env-configurable)